4gh0ri/OS/README.md

 # OS
+Contains all Assignments of 2nd Semester.
-Contains all source codes for semester 2 assignments All codes will run in Linux/Unix systems
+All codes will run in Linux/Unix systems.

 Compile the code with following command: gcc -o outputfile program.c